BohdanZasymovych/discrete_lab2/README.md

 ## Algorithm process
 First, we generate two big prime numbers of 512 bits.
-To generate a prime number, we try random numbers and check if they are prime with the probabilistic Miller-Rabin primality test.
+We try random numbers to generate a prime number and check if they are prime with the probabilistic Miller-Rabin primality test.
 This test cannot determine if the number is prime, but if enough iterations were done, the probability of a mistake is very low, about (1/4)^k, where k is the number of iterations.

 ```python
 def is_prime(x: int, k: int=100) -> bool: